euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

             //     Disclosure for information on applicable privacy policies, and
             //     for additional information, please visit the
             //     https://www.omnissa.com/legal-center/
-            implementation "com.airwatch.android:awframework:24.07"
+            implementation "com.airwatch.android:awframework:25.02"
         }

     Your application might already require different versions of some of the same libraries required by the SDK.
-Warning messages will be generated in the build output in that case, for example stating that there are incompatible JAR files in the classpath.
+Warning messages will be generated in the build output in that case, for example stating that there are more then one version available in the classpath.

     You can resolve this by selecting one or other version, either the SDK requirement or your app's original requirement.
-    In principle, the SDK isn't supported with versions other than those given in the above.
+    In principle, the SDK isn't supported with versions other than those which gets imported via maven.
 In practice however, problems are unlikely to be encountered with later versions.

 2. Add annotation processor support.